isoboroff/bench/README.md

 ## Deployment

 The parts are here to deploy the system on two Docker containers using docker-compose.
 One container is the app, bundled with nginx for serving, and the second container is a stock Elasticsearch 7.6.0 container.
+To use Docker, clone the project, build the front-end (`cd front-end; npm run build`), and then do:

 ```sh
 docker-compose up -d